 In general, Low-touch is indicated for situations in which customers are able to use remote service channels by themselves to resolve their issues.
 However, it also allows for easy access to human assistance if necessary.

-Mid-touch differs from the previous service modules in that it relies on more expressive human contact.
+Mid-touch differs from the previous customer service models in that it relies on more expressive human contact.

 This type of service is characterized by a lower volume of automation and more service from an agent.